Skip to main content

 Authentication

-Interval actions for an organization can only be accessed through the Interval dashboard for that organization.
+Interval Actions and Pages for an organization can only be accessed through the Interval dashboard for that organization.

 Interval currently supports the following authentication schemes: